DrCampbell2017/NavGO/README.md

 ### NAVGO.RETURN_ALL_NODES()

 Returns a list of all url's for nodes in the tree.

+Will return nothing if the NavGo Handler has not been initialized.

 ```
  NAVGO.RETURN_ALL_NODES()
 ```

 ### NAVGO.GET_RANDOM_NODE()

 Returns a random node from the tree.

+Will return nothing if the NavGo Handler has not been initialized.

 ```
 NAVGO.GET_RANDOM_NODE()